andrhlu1/cse15l-lab-reports-fa23/LabReport.md

 Command: [user@sahara ~]$ cat

-Explanation: When cat is used without any arguments, it expects input from the user, usually terminated by Ctrl+D.
+Explanation: When cat is used without any arguments, it expects input from the user, usually terminated by Ctrl+D. (Home Directory)

 Output: No visible output.